jdwoolc/TravisCITesting/README.md

 # TravisCITesting

-Just a repository to practice GitHub and Travis-CI
+Just a repository to practice GitHub and Travis-CI.

 # Links